diffplug/spotless-cli/README.md

                   A prettier configuration options.
                     The format is 'OPTION=VALUE'.
                     example: 'printWidth=80'
-  -C, --cache-dir=<cacheDir>
+  -C, --npm-install-cache-dir=<npmInstallCacheDir>
-                  The directory to use for caching prettier.
+                  The directory to use for caching libraries retrieved by 'npm install'.
   -D, --dev-dependency='PACKAGE=VERSION'
                   An entry to add to the package.json for running prettier.
                     The format is 'PACKAGE=VERSION'.